ArduPilot/ardupilot_wiki/common/source/docs/common-transmitter-tuning.rst

 briefly high then low and the center-value will change to whatever the tubing knob is set to.
 When you re-center the tuning knob will de-activate again until you move it to the mid-point position.
-This prevents you getting a jump in the tuning value when you re-center.
+This prevents you from getting a jump in the tuning value when you re-center.

 Tuning multiple parameters
 ==========================